Pregnancy: Varicose Veins

-Varicose veins are enlarged, swollen veins that are caused by faulty valves in the veins or weak vein walls.
-They are common during pregnancy, particularly in women with a family history of the problem.
+Varicose veins are enlarged, swollen veins near the surface of the skin.
+They're caused by faulty valves in the veins or weak vein walls.
+Varicose veins usually occur on the legs, but they can also affect the vulva.
+They are common during pregnancy.

 This takes the pressure off your leg veins, allowing normal blood flow.

 - Elevate your legs whenever possible.

-- Wear compression stockings.
-Specially fitted compression stockings are designed to help prevent blood from pooling in the legs.
+Compression stockings are designed to help keep blood from pooling in your legs.

 Author: Healthwise Staff

-Medical Review: E. Gregory Thompson, MD - Internal Medicine
+E. Gregory Thompson MD - Internal Medicine

-Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine

-Martin J. Gabica, MD - Family Medicine
+Martin J. Gabica MD - Family Medicine